HantosNorbert/Raymarching-in-Jack/media/AppendixA.md

 So, bit-shifting the mantissa to the right **and** adding 1 to the exponent actually represents the same number!
 Similarly, we can bit-shift the mantissa to the left and subtract 1 from the exponent.
 (Well, within certain boundaries, because too many bit shifts we can lose significant bits.)
 But now the mantissa does not start with `001` - it becomes **denormalized**.

 Why does this matter?
 Because addition, multiplication, and a bunch of other operands must temporarily denormalize the number in order to do their magic.
 Also, the resulted number can be denormalized on its own.
-But now we know what to do: in order to **normalize a `Float316` number**, we just have to **bit-shift the mantissa and change the exponent at the same time**, until the mantissa starts with `001`.
+But now we know what to do: in order to **normalize a `Float316` number**, we just have to **bit-shift the mantissa and change the exponent at the same time**[^1], until the mantissa starts with `001`.
 (We won't do this in the case of positive or negative zero where the mantissa is all zero.)

+[^1]: IEEE 754 has normalization steps too.
+Furthermore, numbers extremely close to zero can be left denormalized, called subnormal numbers. `Float316` does not support subnormal numbers (each operator has a final normalization step), because we don't need them for this application.

 Note that in Jack we do not have bit-shift operators.
 For bit-shifting the mantissa to the right, we actually have to halve its integer representation.
 Bit-shifting to the left is just adding it to itself.